elastic/harp/samples/onboarding/1-template-engine/5-files.md

 # Files

-You can inject a complete filesystem during template rendering, this can be helpful when handling numerous files without explicit reference and inclusion as it could be done using `.Values`.
+You can inject a complete file system during template rendering, this can be helpful when handling numerous files without explicit reference and inclusion as it could be done using `.Values`.

 The file loader root path must be specified while using template engine `--root`, it will load all files recursively from the root in memory.

-> Pay attention to large root filesystem when using `--root` flag.
+> Pay attention to large root file system when using `--root` flag.

 All files are loaded and represent a map accessible via `.Files` handle where key is the relative path to root of the file and the value the `bytes` content